mykelalvis/FT/Traveller/Adventures/Tripwire.md

 The device was discovered on the opposite side of the planet to the starport near a small settlement.
 To prevent anyone from seeing the excavation of the Tripwire device, a research facility was built on top of the site before the device was unearthed.
 The keystone for this device was found during the excavation.

-The research facility is actually a fully operational biological research centre that specializes in medical research.
+The research facility is actually a fully operational biological research center that specializes in medical research.
 The research facility has little in the way of security, using standard electronic locks.
 Scientists work here around the clock and there are always at least three security guards stationed in the building, enough to protect against opportunists but not too much to attract attention.

 The Tripwire device is hidden in a secure part of the facility that is marked as a hazardous area containing dangerous biological substances.
 Access to this room is restricted and guarded by an additional security guard.